Configuring SFS Volume Mount Options

 - Configure mount options in a PV.
 Example:

 apiVersion: v1 kind: PersistentVolume metadata: annotations: pv.kubernetes.io/provisioned-by: everest-csi-provisioner everest.io/reclaim-policy: retain-volume-only # (Optional) The underlying volume is retained when the PV is deleted. name: pv-sfs spec: accessModes: - ReadWriteMany # Access mode.
-The value must be ReadWriteMany for SFS. capacity: storage: 1Gi # SFS volume capacity csi: driver: nas.csi.everest.io # Dependent storage driver for the mounting fsType: nfs volumeHandle: <your_volume_id> # ID of the SFS Capacity-Oriented volume volumeAttributes: everest.io/share-export-location: <your_location> # Shared path of the SFS volume storage.kubernetes.io/csiProvisionerIdentity: everest-csi-provisioner persistentVolumeReclaimPolicy: Retain # Reclaim policy storageClassName: csi-nas # StorageClass name. mountOptions: # Mount options - vers=3 - nolock - timeo=600 - hard
+The value must be ReadWriteMany for SFS. capacity: storage: 1Gi # Storage capacity.
+This parameter is only for verification.
+It must not be empty or 0, but the specified size will not take effect. csi: driver: nas.csi.everest.io # Dependent storage driver for the mounting fsType: nfs volumeHandle: <your_volume_id> # The ID of the SFS Capacity-Oriented volume volumeAttributes: everest.io/share-export-location: <your_location> # Shared path of the SFS volume storage.kubernetes.io/csiProvisionerIdentity: everest-csi-provisioner persistentVolumeReclaimPolicy: Retain # Reclaim policy storageClassName: csi-nas # StorageClass name. mountOptions: # Mount options - vers=3 - nolock - timeo=600 - hard

-- After a PV is created, you can create a PVC and bind it to the PV, and then mount the PV to the container in the workload.
+- After creating a PV, you can create a PVC, bind it to the PV, and mount the PV to the containers in the workload.
 For details, see Using an Existing SFS File System Through a Static PV.

-- Check whether the mount options take effect.
+- Check whether the mount options are effective.

 In this example, the PVC is mounted to the workload that uses the nginx:latest image.
 You can run the mount -l command to check whether the mount options take effect.